Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Accepted papers must state the conference title, date, and location.

-As of August 2025, only manuscripts written in English will be accepted for submission.
+Manuscripts written in English will be accepted for submission.

 All editorial correspondence, peer review, and production communication are conducted in English.